 The Japanese forces didn’t contest the U.S. landings on the island, but instead dug in on high ground away from the shore.

-The result was a bloody battle ending with 580 Americans and more than 2,000 Japanese killed.
+The result was a bloody battle ending in with 580 Americans and more than 2,000 Japanese killed.

 There used to be a handful of residents on the remote island (which is about 1,100 miles from the Alaskan mainland and about 750 miles from the Kurile Islands of Russia), but it became uninhabited in 2010.

-With the arctic weather we are (not) enjoying, there’s not a lot happening locally with the Legion this month or the next.
+With the artic weather we are (not) enjoying, there’s not a lot happening locally with the Legion this month or the next.

 So stay warm, and remember that from 9 to 11 a.m. every Wednesday, the Legion building in Houston is open to the public.
 Generally there is coffee, hot tea and donuts, and everyone is welcome to stop in and visit.

 Houston resident Keith Ford is a retired infantryman and an amateur writer whose work has appeared in publications around the world.
 Email email@example.com.